Ghomist/carronut-ui/README.md

 We have 2 resolvers for auto importing components and styles.
 They are compatible with each other, so you can use both of them if you want.

-### Auto Import Styles
+### Auto Import Styles Only

-This is our recommendation, you need import components manually, and the styles will be auto imported.
+You need import components manually, and the styles will be auto imported.

 Update your `vite.config.ts` with: